anaregdesign/lantern/README.md

 ![lantern](https://github.com/anaregdesign/lantern/assets/6128022/d0484704-707d-4dcb-b780-4bbd318c444c)

-In recent years, many applications, recommender, fraud detection, are based on a graph structure.
+In recent years, many applications, recommender, fraud detection, SNS ... are based on a graph structure.
 And these applications have got more real-time requirements.
 There are so many graph-based database, but almost all of them is not suitable for real-time applications or backend for web apps.